Day 1 – Try not to overindulge

 Day 3 - Have fun

-There is no point sitting there feeling left out while everyone around you is having fun.
+At Christmas it can be all too easy to get swept up into other people's ideas of fun.
+But it's important to make sure that you do something you want as well.
 Eat in moderation, be kind to yourself and fit in those walks or exercises if you can.
 Or why not have a good boogie in the front room – burns those calories just the same.
 Make it a bit of ‘me time’ – this is something you can indulge in!

 Day 4 - Get plenty of sleep

 Sleep restores your body and gives you the energy to get up motivated the next day.
-Let’s face it, you are going to need all the energy you can get for cooking all those healthy meals or for last minute shopping - not to mention how early the children will get up on Christmas Day.
+Feeling sleepy can also leave you feeling low, so try to keep to regular sleep patterns as much as possible over the Christmas period.
+You're going to need all the energy you can get for cooking all those healthy meals or for last minute shopping - not to mention how early the children will get up on Christmas Day.

 Day 5 - Set realistic goals